“I feel fortunate in my life that I found something that I love to do.” David Rogers, January 8, 2016

 David is mostly self-taught.
 He took classes in ceramics, glassblowing, and woodworking.

-Boatbuilder to branch bender to big creature builder.
+Boatbuilder to branch bender to big creature creator.
 David spent several years working for a wooden sailboat maker and a cabinetmaker.
 He also found work restoring the wood in Victorian homes.
 At twenty-five David met a man who built rustic furniture.
 Inspired, David began creating furniture and garden sculptures out of trees.
-He decorated them with swirls from wood and small limbs.
+He decorated them with swirls from saplings and small limbs.
 The artist let the branches tell him where they wanted to go.
 He called it “Victorian Rustic.”
 David found this creative self-expression more to his liking.
 It did not require the measurements needed to make a boat float, or make cabinet doors open and close.
-A magazine quoted the artist saying, “I avoid studying too much.
-I like to let my shapes evolve in a natural way.”
+A magazine quoted the artist saying, “I avoid studying other artist and their work.
+I like to let my shapes evolve in their own natural way.”

 In 1990, David saw a maple sapling bent over from an ice storm.
 In it, he saw the spine of a beast.
 From dried branches and different types of young trees, a “dinosaur” emerged in the hands of the artist in twelve inspired days.
 The artist then knew he could build anything out of branches and trees.
 This first large piece combined all of his earlier work and life experience.
 It forever changed his ideas of what he could create using materials found in nature.
 In 1991, David Rogers developed those ideas and early designs that would become David Rogers’ Big Bugs.